-Romania: Gazprom NIS Petrol claim Romania has surplus of Refineries and limited export opportunities1.
-April 2016. / SEE Energy News
+Romania: Gazprom NIS Petrol claim Romania has surplus of Refineries and limited export opportunities, SEE Energy News

 Romania has a surplus of capacities for crude oil processing with respect to the local needs, and decreasing export opportunities, considering that the developing countries are opening their own refineries, which are modern and have several employees.
 They satisfy the demand at a low price, said the Executive Director for Processing and Marketing of NIS Petrol, Ileana Baltatu.